ProteusMRIgHIFU/BabelViscoFDTD/README.md

 ```
 pip install  BabelViscoFDTD/
 ```
-#### OpenCL and Metal backends
-The OpenCL and Metal backends are a bit convoluted as the library needs to compile on-the-flight the GPU code.
-This cannot be avoided as the OpenCL and Metal accelerated code is driver-specific and cannot be generated as in CUDA in advance for all the possible hardware variants that OpenCL supports. *It is not as bad as it sounds*, but for OpenCL you need to compile manually a little supplementary program and copy it to the location where your simulation is being executed.
-For Metal, this online compilation is carried over directly in the library at execution time.

-For OpenCL, the mentioned extra little program is at `BabelViscoFDTD/pi_ocl`.
-Just open a terminal in MacOS at that location and compile the program with `make`.
-It will generate a small program called `pi_ocl`.
-Copy that program to the location where your simulation will be run.
-For example, if you want to run the tutorial in a MacOS system using OpenCL, just copy `pi_ocl` to the `Tuorial Notebooks` directory.
-As a side note, in principle the compilation of the kernels should have worked as for Metal (meaning, no need of external program to compile the kernels), but by some weird reason when the OpenCL libraries are embedded as part of the Python extension (and also for Matlab MEX), the driver crashes the program if trying to compile the source code.
-So the solution was to create a little standalone program that exports a binary of the compile kernels and then the Python extension just loads that binary.
-So yes, *it is a bit convoluted*, but at the end, it was worth.

 # How to use
 After installation, you can consult the Jupyter Notebooks in `Tutorial Notebooks` to learn how to run the simulation.
 The notebooks are ordered from basics of operation to more complex simulation scenarios, including simulation using the superposition method.
 If you are familiar with FDTD-type or similar numerical tools for acoustic simulation (such as k-Wave or Simsonic), then it should  be straightforward to start using this tool.